HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 The benefits of this approach are that there's a more seamless migration that's automated.
 However, if a user wants to have more granular control of their migration, they may prefer the script method which they can adjust as needed.

-There is also the option of doing a hybrid approach at the cost of more overheard.
+There is also the option of doing a hybrid approach at the cost of more overhead.

 ### Testing